 - Cumulative college or university grade point average of at least a 2.0 on a 4.0 scale on all transferable hours.

 Transient students are typically enrolled at another institution who may want to take a course(s) and then transfer them back to their “home” institution.
 Transient students considered non-degree seeking and are limited to one semester with transient status.
 A student who chooses to continue enrollment at UHV must submit a new application and official transcripts from all schools previously attended before being allowed to register for any subsequent terms.

-A student disapproved for admission may appeal.
+A student disapproved for admission are entitled to have their application re-evaluated through the appeals process.
 Appeals must be submitted in writing to the Office of Admissions and Student Recruitment.
-To submit an admissions appeal please visit the eForms website to complete and submit the “Admissions Appeal” form.
-The university reserves the right to admit any applicant on probation.
+To submit an admissions appeal, please visit the eForms website to complete and submit the “Admissions Appeal” form.
+UHV reserves the right to admit any applicant on probation.